MSUTeam/MSU/MSU-Documentation.md

 Returns true if the current active entity is not null and is `_entity`.

 # Utilities 🟢
-## Global UI Keyhandler
+## Global UI Keyhandler and Custom Keybinds
-MSU adds a global keyhandler for the UI side of things.
-This is found in ui/mod_MSU.js

-- `AddHandlerFunction(_key, _id, _func)`
+MSU adds global input handlers, for mouse and keyboard inputs, on the Squirrel and the JS sides.
+This avoids having to hook the vanilla key handler functions when a mod wants to add a new keybind.
+It also allows users and modders to change or remove keybinds for actions.
+To allow for this, the main input functions (onKeyInput and onMouseInput in world_state, tactical_state and main_menu_state) have been hooked.
+In JS, a new document-level event was registered.
+Since we cannot have persistent mod data between saves, custom keybinds must be changed in a separate file.
+To do this, a new folder structure has been added: data/mod_config/keybinds.
+This keybinds folder currently comes with a file detailing all the vanilla keybinds.
+On game start, all the binds are parsed, and this allows for changing of vanilla binds.
+Mods adding new binds can add theirs in this same folder, and they will also be executed.
+See `CustomKeybinds` documentation for more information.

+##Keyhandler
+#General information
+The keyhandler gathers arrays of events that are to be executed when a certain key or key combination is pressed.
+An event has an ID that is used to update and remove events, and a key combination expressed as a string.
+It is also executed via a certain context, which is world_state, tactical_state, main_menu_state or all of them.
+This context is passed to the function.

+- `AddHandlerFunction(_id, _key, _func, _state = 0)`
-Adds a new handler function, when keyboard key `_key` is pressed. `_id` allows grouping and to remove the function once the screen is closed. `_func` is the function to execute.
+Adds a new handler function, when key `_key` is pressed. `_key` can also be a mouse input. `_key` is `_id` allows grouping and to remove the function once the screen is closed. `_func` is the function to execute.
 If `_func` returns false, no other function for the same key gets executed.

-- `RemoveHandlerFunction(_key, _id)`
+- `RemoveHandlerFunction(_id, _key)`
-Removes a function added above.
+Removes a an event handling based on `_id`.

+- `UpdateHandlerFunction = function(_id, _key)`
+Updates a handler function to react to a new key, generally used by the backend when a custom keybind is found.

-- `CallHandlerFunction(_key, _id)`
+- `CallHandlerFunction(_key, _env, _state)`
 Called when key is pressed.
-Calls each function registered under `_key` in reverse order of being added, so newest goes first.
-Passes the `event` to each function called.
+Calls each function registered under `_key` in reverse order of being added, so newest goes first. `_env` is the environment that has called the event.
+Only calls functions with with the same `_state` or `_state` all.
 If one function returns false, stops executing the other functions.

+- `ProcessInput = function(_key, _env, _state, _inputType = 0)`
+Parses the input from the hooked functions.
+Checks if the pressed key(s) exist in the key conversion table and adds the modifiers.

+#JS side:
+Mostly the same.
+Instead of individual hooks, there are two document-level event handlers for mouse and keyboard.
+The full event can be passed here.

+##Custom Keybinds
+#General Information
+The Custom Binds module is used to be able to save and load custom keybinds for both vanilla and mod event handler functions.
+An input event is passed to this to be checked against the known custom keybinds, and if a match is found, the new keybind is returned instead.
+Keybinds are stored in the `CustomBindsJS` and `CustomBindsSQ` tables.
+On game start, the JS custom binds are passed over.
+To add custom keybinds in a manner that makes them easily editable by the user, include the data/mod_config/keybinds folder structure to your mod, and create a list of default actionID and keybind pairs in there- see MSU data structure.

+- `ParseModifiers(_key)`
+Gets the key input and parses modifiers: ctrl, shift, and alt.

+- `get(_actionID, _defaultKey, _inSQ = true)`
+Returns the keybind for `_actionID`.
+If none is found, the passed `_defaultKey` is used.
+If `_inSQ` is false, looks in the JS table.

+- `set = function(_actionID, _key, _override = false, _inSQ = true)`
+Sets a new `_key` for `_actionID`.
+Key must refer to to a string found in `KeyMapSQ`.
+Modifiers can be added with +, such as `delete+ctrl`.
+If `_override` is not specified, will return if custom bind is already present.
+If `_inSQ` is false, sets in the JS table.
+Will update existing event handlers.

+- `setForJS = function(_actionID, _key, _override = false, _inSQ = true)`
+Convenience function for `_inSQ = false`.
+Use this for clarity.

+- `remove(_actionID, _inSQ = true)`
+Removes a custom keybind.

 ## Logging and Debugging
 MSU adds functionality to improve the debugging capabilites of the user.
 It allows you to register a mod for debugging, optionally registering additional flags.
 This allows the user to leave debugging information in the code, but turn off specific parts when distributing the mod.